soviaakusuma/secore-template-2/README.md

 This template contains a complete (but useless) secore application.

 To use this template for your own project, follow these very simple steps:
-- Clone `secore-template` from github (delete Jenkinsfile.secore-template-test).
+- Clone `secore-template` from github (exclude secore-template-test dir).
   You can use `-o template` in the clone command to use `template` as the remote name instead of `origin`.
 This will allow you to keep the template repo as a secondary upstream to pull future updates.
 - Make sure you also copy .gitignore and .env from secore-template.
+- Delete secore-template-test dir

 #### Inomial Specific
 - Move main class to package for project `com.inomial.<project>` eg `com.inomial.rating.common` for rating-common.